 Cacio e Pepe Macaroni and Cheese marries the uber simple but powerfully flavored classic Italian pasta with everybody’s favorite comfort food ~ delish!
+This is my new easy cheesy dinner.

 I promise you won’t regret making this easy mac & cheese recipe!
 Cacio e pepe (cheese and pepper) is one of the most elemental of all pasta dishes, and if you love the earthy spicy flavor of cracked black pepper like I do, you’re going to flip over this.
 This simple Roman meal is sexy, satisfying, and so good it’s been around for centuries.
 The original is made with Romano cheese, pepper, and pasta, that’s it!
 The starch from the cooking water mixes with the cheese and makes a silky sauce.
 But the real star is the black pepper, it’s such a common, every day spice that it’s easy to forget how amazing it is.